 Snack mix is a big thing here in Wisconsin.
 Usually a super salty mix of pretzels, rye chips, cheese curls, etc., you'll find it on tables in bars, restaurants, and parties.

-But one time at a neighbor’s party, I tried one that was a little different.
-It was sweet, but it was also salty and savory.
+But one time at a neighbor's party, I tried one that was a little different.
+It was sweet, but it was also salty, savory, and a little spicy.
 That combination was so addictive that I thought about it periodically in the months that followed.

 I knew that delicious mixture was homemade, so I tried Googling it, thinking she had made it from a viral recipe on Pinterest or something.
 No such luck.
 I couldn't find a recipe that matched exactly what I remembered eating.

 So instead of having actual human contact and asking my neighbor for the recipe, I just tried making up the recipe myself.
 Luckily for me, it pretty much worked on the first try.

 All the recipe needed was some fine-tuning of the coating syrup - a little less hot sauce and Worcestershire, and we were good to go.
 My recipe for Sweet and Savory Chex Mix was born.

 What snacks can I add to my Sweet and Savory Chex Mix?

 The best part of this delicious snack mix (aside from it's addictive sweet/savory/spicy coating) is the fact that you can add whatever snacks you want into the mix.